-SECTION 162(M) ISSUES.
-The Commission requires that this report comment upon the Company's policy with respect to Section 162(m) of the Code, which limits the deductibility on the Company's tax return of compensation over \$1 million to certain executive officers of the Company unless, in general, the compensation is paid pursuant to a plan which, among other conditions, is performance-related, non-discretionary and has been approved by the Company's stockholders.
+SECTION 162(m) ISSUES.
+The Commission requires that this Report comment upon the Company's policy with respect to Section 162(m) of the Code, which limits the deductibility on the Company's tax return of compensation over \$1 million to certain executive officers of the Company unless, in general, the compensation is paid pursuant to a plan which, among other conditions, is performance-related, non-discretionary and has been approved by the Company's stockholders.
 The Committee's policy with respect to Section 162(m) is to make reasonable efforts to ensure that compensation is deductible to the extent permitted, while preserving the authority to pay compensation that may not be deductible if that is considered advisable to appropriately reward Company executives for their performance.
-The Company did not pay any compensation during 1997 that would be subject to the Section 162(m) limitation.
+The Company did not pay any compensation during 1998 that would be subject to the Section 162(m) limitation.
+Restricted stock grants, however, are not performance-based for these purposes and thus their vesting could result in non-deductible compensation in future years.